fumiyau/PremarPregChildbirth/README.md

 # PremarPregChildbirth
 Replication files for my paper on the effect of premarital pregnancy on second childbearing

-There are 8 do files (+master fofile) to run the replication.
+There are 8 do files (+master dofile) to run the replication.

 0.Master - a do file that runs other do files